 - The Americans with Disabilities Act Document Center is a very detailed Web site that includes the letter of the law, interpretations, accessibility guidelines, links to other pertinent sites and other documents.

-- Review CCDA’s TOP TEN REPORT to view the top ten most common alleged construction-related violations in California (per six-month period).
+- Review CCDA’s TOP TEN REPORT to view the top ten most common alleged construction-related violations in California.
 By bringing these aspects of your business or facility into compliance, you may reduce your risk of being sued.

 - If you are sued, you may be entitled to a stay of court proceedings, reduced monetary liability, an early evaluation conference, and/or a site inspection if you have a CASp report or your business meets other specified criteria.
 You may also be entitled to those same benefits if you were summoned or served a complaint by a litigant who is subject to a supplemental filing fee as defined by Gov’t Code Section 70616.5.
 CCDA does not provide legal advice.
 Consult with your legal counsel or other professional regarding your specific situation, rights, and obligations.
 The Judicial Branch of California offers information about navigating the court system – click here to go to their website.